German union calls strike at Germanwings starting Monday | DW | 27.12.2019

 Read more: Germany: Lufthansa arbitration with cabin crew union falls apart

-Last month, Lufthansa was forced to cancel 1,300 flights due to the strikes on behalf of its 21,000 staff members.

-The union subsequently agreed to refrain from further strikes amid ongoing negotiations.
+Last month, Lufthansa was forced to cancel 1,300 flights due to strikes — after which the union initially agreed to refrain from further action pending talks.

 ipj, lc/msh (Reuters, dpa)